Yellowstone to Yukon Conservation Initiative: Primary role

 Y2Y highlights and focuses on local issues that have implications for the region as a whole.
 The organization engages in landscape-scale conservation, an approach that focuses on actions and management across large areas, such as entire watersheds.

-The organization's role is to set the context for regional conservation work by providing the vision for a healthy Yellowstone to Yukon landscape, and to bring partners together to achieve as a network what cannot be done by any one group alone.
-The initiative proposes a system of wildlife corridors linking core protected reserves with buffer zones acting to further protect the system from industrial and urban development.
+The organization collaborates with hundreds of partners across the Rocky Mountains, including conservation groups, landowners, businesses, government agencies, Indigenous governments, scientists, and local communities.
+Their goal is to create a unified movement supporting large-scale land conservation that protects wildlife habitats while balancing human needs, creating corridors that allow animals to move freely and promoting coexistence between nature and communities.